EluciusFTW/SpectreCoff/README.md

 ```

 #### Composite Payloads
 Some of the payloads listed above in turn accept payloads as arguments.
 Composing them in this way allows printing more complex content, as well as aggregating all output in one go before printing it.
-This can be sen in this example,
+This can be seen in this example,
 ```Fs
 ManyMarkedUp [
     MarkupC (Color.Green, "Hello friends,")